emlyon/makers-beehives-hardware/README.md

 ### Turn the device on
 1. Insert the micro SD into the Raspberry Pi
 2. Plug a keyboard and a screen to the device.
-2. Plug the power supply : the device should boot now !
+3. Plug the power supply : the device should boot now !
+4. Follow the prompts :
+	- Keyboard configuration
+	- username : choose 'beeN', with N being the number of your beehive.
+This will be used to track the beehive's data.

+You might notice some intermittent warnings : "Undervoltage detected!".
+In that case :
+- check that you are using a 3A power supply.
+- check that there is no bad contact on the board
+If everything else keeps working, you can ignore them.

 ### Configure Wifi:
 Run